-Fronted by the dynamic vocal duo of Zimbabwean Soul singer Thando Sikwila and Melbourne rapper Sinks, 9-piece Dub, Reggae, Hip Hop outfit Echo Drama push the boundaries of Jamaican and Urban music from traditional Roots to new school Ragga flavours.
+Fronted by the inimitable vocal duo of Zimbabwean Soul singer Thando Sikwila and Melbourne rapper Sinks (winner of 2017 Hilltop Hoods/APRA Initiative), 9-piece Dub, Reggae, Hip Hop outfit Echo Drama push the boundaries of Jamaican and Urban music from traditional Roots to new school Ragga flavours.
 The result is a sound at once steeped in the traditions of Dub and Reggae but also unafraid to draw on modern manifestations such as Hip Hop, Dancehall and DnB.

 “The dynamism of Melbourne nine-piece, Echo Drama is a thing of wonder.
 A downright dreamy combination of traditional reggae and contemporary hip-hop and RnB will have you hooked within mere moments of your first listening. ” - AU Review

 In 6 years of existence the band has developed a refined live show performing regularly across local stages, residencies, festival appearances and international supports with highlights such as Easy Star All Stars (USA), The Skatalites (Jamaica), Maxi Priest (UK), St Kilda Festival - Main Stage, NYE On The Hill, Strawberry Fields, Rainbow Serpent, The Hills Are Alive, Psyfari, Island Vibe Festival, Panacea Festival, Blenheim Fest, Inca Roads Festival and Folk Rhythm & Life.

 “Echo Drama play a seamless melding of hip hop and reggae that conveys a pure, grooving happiness…it is impossible not to dance and sway to the infectious music” –Tone Deaf